orangoy/OdtManage/readme.md

 This project is a proof of concept on how WebOdf (http://www.webodf.org/) could be used for managing documents saved in database.
 It is not meant for production use.
+For use on a public web server the illustrated techniques should be applied within a framework with proper authentication and validation.

 ## Installation
 * Clone the project into a PHP-enabled public folder on a web server.